-Stanislaus County will seek State Water Board funds to finance the remaining phases of the sanitary sewer system in the Airport Neighborhood.
+Stanislaus County is currently seeking California State Water Resources Board (CSWRB) funds to finance the remaining phases of the sanitary sewer system in the Airport Neighborhood.
 CDBG funding will remain allocated to the project until sufficient funding is secured to complete the project.